stapler/netbeans-stapler-plugin/README.md

 * plugin template based on 1.509.3
 * hyperlinking custom Jelly tags (e.g. `<f:textbox/>`) to their taglib definitions (`textbox.jelly`)
 * editor hint for cases where `ACL.impersonate` is needed
+* asks the project’s SCM to ignore the `work` directory of a plugin

 Implemented in 1.3: